ESA-APEx/apex_documentation/udp_writer_guide.md

 ### Avoid use of `save_result`

 Most openEO process graphs end in a `save_result`process.
 However, this is not recommended for UDPs, as the user may want to perform additional processing steps before generating the result.
+So having a `DataCube` (raster or vector) as the final output is recommended unless if your service wants to enforce specific settings on how the output is to be generated.

 ### UDP documentation